cesarvr/blog/content/post/ocp-chainbuild.md

 }).listen(8080)
 ```

 This happens because the tools we used at build (gcc, g++, npm, yum cache, etc.) are still present in the image inflating its final size.
-If you are just getting started as a developer in OpenShift it may not be a big of a deal; also for quick proof of concepts is totally fine but it may have a cost for later stages like production that you may take into consideration.
+If you are just getting started as a developer in Openshift it may not be a big of a deal; also for quick proof of concepts is totally fine but it may have a cost for later stages like production that you may take into consideration.

 ## Slim is better